gabin-rousseau/roadblock_project/lab_book.md

   2. Plot that "initiation" against alpha and beta.
   3. Make phase diagram.
   4. Compare with local/general density measured over time.
 Does the phase diagram profile make sense with the expected/effective density profiles?
 - Attended Edward's lab meeting.
 See how binding rates and particle configurations interact with the initiation rate.
 Discussed the continuous process that enables one to improve their communication skills in presentations.
 Highlighting the right phrase, color coding text to match figures, putting just the right amount of information on figures, figure choice...
 For my project presentation, I should dedicate a slide to the question and why we are asking it.
+Edward made me notice I was confusing DNA bp with RNA nt.

 ## Day 5 - 19/01
 - Work remotely to make progress on the literature review.